The electronic structure package for quantum computers.

 OpenFermion relies on modular plugin libraries for significant functionality.
 Specifically, plugins are used to simulate and compile quantum circuits and to perform classical electronic structure calculations.
 Follow the links below to learn more!

-Circuit compilation and simulation plugins
+Circuit compilation plugins

 How to contribute